-Q: In what way could a forest be similar to a school or a youth club setting?
+Q: In what way could a forest be similar to our communities and what could we learn from them?

 Example answers: Up to date anti-bullying policies and simple reporting pathways for children and young people to share their worries or concerns.